Things to Do

 John Wayne Trail

-While the John Wayne trail, aka the Iron Horse State Park is over 100 miles long from North Bend (Cedar Falls) to the Columbia River gorge near Vantage, it travels beside Rock Lake and through Revere, Lamont, and the Escure Ranch.
-It is open to non-motorized traffic, hiking, equestrians, bicyclists, and horse-drawn wagons in summer, and to dog sleds, cross-country skiers, and snowshoes in winter.
+While the John Wayne trail, aka the Iron Horse State Park, is over 100 miles long from North Bend (Cedar Falls) to the Columbia River gorge near Vantage, it travels beside Rock Lake and through Revere, Lamont, and the Escure Ranch.
+It is open to non-motorized traffic, hiking, equestrians, bicyclists, and horse-drawn wagons in summer, and to dog sleds, cross-country skiers, and snowshoers in winter.
 It is a very peaceful and private ride or hike.
 The portion of the trail by Rock Lake passes through two long tunnels, over a massive metal trestle, and over a tall concrete trestle not far from Rock Lake with wrecked and overturned boxcars laying beside it.

 Trail users report the surface is ballast (sand) and gravel, which can be challenging for bicycles, and that could be a good thing if you like a challenge.

-RATTLESNAKES: I have not seen any the last couple years we have been exploring the scablands, but ALWAYS watch out for Rattlesnakes.
+RATTLESNAKES: Surprisingly, I have not seen any rattlesnakes the last couple years we have been exploring the scablands, but ALWAYS watch out for Rattlesnakes.
 Be ready for the distinct warning so you can move away accordingly.

-The Escure Ranch
+Escure Ranch